 It provides real-time shadows from dynamic GameObjects onto static GameObjects.

-See in Glossary handles all lighting and shadows between static GameObjects.
+One Texture operation in the Shader handles all lighting and shadows between static GameObjects.

 It automatically composites overlapping shadows from static and dynamic GameObjects.

 It has mid-to-low performance requirements, because it does not render static GameObjects into shadow maps.

 It only provides low-resolution shadows from static GameObjects onto dynamic GameObjects, via Light Probes.

 It only allows up to 4 overlapping light volumes (see documentation under the ‘Technical details’ section of Mixed Lighting for more information).

 It has increased memory requirements for the light map Texture set.

 It has increased memory requirements for the shadow mask Texture.

 Added advice on light overlap computation in Unity 2017.1